You are browsing unreleased documentation. See the latest documentation here.

 As of Kong Ingress Controller 2.0, there are additional performance metrics associated with the configuration process rather than the runtime performance of the Gateway.
 For more information, see the Prometheus metrics reference.

-Before you begin ensure that you have Installed Kong Ingress Controller in your Kubernetes cluster and are able to connect to Kong.
+Prerequisites: Install Kong Ingress Controller in your Kubernetes cluster and connect to Kong.

 Prerequisites